 For those of us who are homeowners, we know that home values are important.
 Whether you plan on staying in your home for another 20 years or you are looking to sell in the near future, it is crucial that you consider the resale value of your home whenever you do repairs or improvements.

 The garage door is no exception.

-Luckily, your garage door is a pretty sound investment.
-According to Garage Wow Now, garage doors were ranked in the top three for home improvements whose costs are recouped through increased home value.
+Luckily, your residential overhead garage door is a pretty sound investment.
+According to Garage Wow Now, residential overhead garage doors were ranked in the top three for home improvements whose costs are recouped through increased home value.
 Similarly, realtors regularly increased the list price of a home with a new garage door by 1 to 4 percent!
-That means, if you spend $2000 on a new garage door, you can increase the value of your home by almost $8000 if you have a $200,000 home.
+That means, if you spend $2000 to replace a garage door, you can increase the value of your home by almost $8000 if you have a $200,000 home.
 Furthermore, compared with the other two highest rated improvements — siding replacement and deck installation — a garage door replacement is far more affordable.

 However, while garages are a great investment, they unfortunately break.
 Either they no longer track correctly, behave erratically, are difficult to lift or are damaged by a vehicle or inclement weather.
 Homeowners are therefore regularly left with the question, “Do I repair or replace my garage door?”

 Luckily, there is a bit of science to questions of garage door replacement.